Toronto Hair Transplant Surgeons

 This procedure has been called the logical endpoint of 30 years of evolution in hair transplantation, beginning with traditional larger plugs and culminating in the move to one, two, three, and four hair follicular unit hair grafts, which mirror the way hair grows in nature.
 Using this advanced technique, a surgeon can move more hair in a totally natural way – creating a natural look at every stage of hair transplantation.

-6. Does Dr. Jones create his own graft incisions?
+5. Does THTS create its own graft incisions?

 Yes.
-Dr. Jones takes great care in determining the pattern and direction of each transplanted hair.
+We take great care in determining the pattern and direction of each transplanted hair.

 I can’t fully account for the techniques of others, because I don’t know, exactly, the protocols and variations they use in processing the results they achieve.
 We can talk to you about my own techniques, which include follicular unit micrografting.
 This is the most natural way to transplant hair, as it is how it appears in nature.
 Hairs can be transplanted one by one, with attention given to the exact placement and direction of each hair.